Tangqiketang/sc-alibaba-all/z-deploy/docker-compose/mysql5.7/READ.md

 grant all privileges on babycare.* to 'superwm'@'%' identified by '9NEtMDXitYI=' ;
 grant all PRIVILEGES on test1_sharding.* to root@'%' identified by '123456';

+授权某个ip可以访问
+grant all privileges on *.* to root@192.168.0.40 identified by 'root' with grant option;

 备份
 https://www.zhihu.com/question/38374712